michaelagbiaowei/altschool-cloud-exercises/third_semester/Exercise-1/README.md

 ## 4. Bucket Versioning and Encryption

 - Bucket Versioning - Keep it disabled.

 - Encryption - If enabled, it will encrypt the files being stored in the bucket.

 - Object Lock - If enables, it will prevent the files in the bucket from being deleted or modified

+![s1](/third_semester/Exercise-1/images/s4.png)

-In the snapshots above, we have created a public bucket.
+In the snapshots above, we have created a private bucket.
 Let's see how to upload files and folders to the bucket, and configure additional settings.

-![s1](/third_semester/Exercise-1/images/s4.png)

 ## 5. Upload File/Folders to the Bucket